zajichek/cheese/README.md

 # Introduction

-The `cheese` package contains tools aimed to assist in building analysis workflows and presentation-ready results while maintaining flexibility and an intuitive interface.
-There are also functions available for general programming use.
-It is highly dependent on the `tidyverse` and is recommedended it be installed and loaded prior to use in its entirety.
+The `cheese` package contains general and specialized tools when building an analysis workflow.

 # Installation

-  - From CRAN
+  - From CRAN (current version 0.0.3)

 `install.packages("cheese")`

-  - From source
+  - From source (in development)

 `devtools::install_github("zajichek/cheese")`